ikluft/LongitudeTZ/docs/cli-notes.md

     lon-tz --longitude=xxx.xxx --latitude=yy.yyy

 sets the latitude from the parameter, which may be used to override the time zone in polar regions.
-Outside of polar regions it has no effect.
+Outside of polar regions (beyond 80 degrees north or south latitude), it has no effect.
 The latitude is optional.
+If provided and set to a value in the polar region, it will override the time zone to UTC as East00 in hour-based time zones or Lon000E in degree-based time zones.